 Expansion MRR: 3 upgraded plans = $90

-Starting MRR: 100 customers with $20 monthly subscription = $2,000
+Starting MRR: 100 customers with $20 monthly subscription revenue per customer = $2,000

 ($40 - $90) / 2,000 = -2.5% churn

-How to achieve a negative churn rate
+Three steps to achieving a negative churn rate

 Before you think about how to reduce churn, you must understand your voluntary average churn.
 All businesses and their subscribers are different, so there isn’t a mystical potion to drink and magically find ourselves with a negative churn rate.
-However, there are two strategies your team can focus on:

-1. Increase MRR from existing customers
+1. Build up MRR from existing customers

-Keep your current customers falling in love with your service by adding more value to their subscriptions through
+Companies with a net negative churn increase their expansion revenue through value-adds.
+You too can keep your current customers falling in love with your service by adding more value to their subscriptions through

 You can use Recurly’s Monthly Recurring Revenue reports to identify trends before mapping out an optimization strategy.
 Remember that the less MRR you lose monthly, the less you have to make up for it.